 But many, not yet knowing any better, assume this false equivalency.

-Studies find that THC adverse effects are small; and sometimes improved driving performance
+Studies: THC’s adverse effects small; sometimes improved driving performance

 Compared to alcohol, subjects in on-road driving performance assessments typically demonstrate modest changes in psychomotor performance after administering THC.